PepperlFuchs/pf_lidar_ros2_driver/docs/timesync.md

 data.

 In `pf_interface`, a timer is set up to regularly trigger HTTP requests for sensor time and update the `TimeSync` instance `active_timesync` with the results.
+Its frequency is determined by the `timesync_interval` driver parameter (milliseconds).
+If the request took longer than 50 ms, the result is ignored.

 Another instance, `passive_timesync`, is updated each time when a scan data packet is evaluated, using the sensor timestamp in the packet and the ROS time when evaluation starts.
 At that time of evaluation, an unknown duration has passed since physical reception.
+The update frequency currently is determined implicitly by the rate of scan data packets and a hardcoded upper limit of 10 Hz (packets within 100 ms after an update are ignored).

 For ease of implementation, the `TimeSync` instances are part of the `params_` `ScanParameter` object, because this object is within reach for both the PF interface timer callback and during packet evaluation, although they strictly aren't parameters but dynamic state.

+The list of recorded `TimeSync_Sample` is reset whenever a non-zero `scan_status` in a packet header is seen, indicating a change in sample rate, a significant deviation from nominal `scan_frequency` or other problems.
+Also an update later than one second after the previous one would cause a reset (for details see `timesync.cpp`).

+### Changes to previous implementation

+In short, previously, the driver put the time of evaluation of the final packet of a scan into LaserScan.header.stamp.

+Now it represents the time when the first sample was taken.
+It is converted from sensor time into ROS time using offset and coefficient computed from data obtained during preceding observation of the time relationship.

+More precisely, in previous driver versions, the LaserScan `header.stamp` was set to the `rclcpp::Clock().now() - scan_time` at the time when the last contributing packet was parsed.
+Before `bugfix/laserscan-metadata`, the `scan_time` was mistakenly always zero so effectively this represented the time when the final packet of the scan was received.
+After `bugfix/laserscan-metadata`, it becomes more complicated, because `scan_time` is calculated correctly but doesn't necessarily represent the time between first sample and reception of the final packet (except with full 360° scans from R2000).

 ### Usage